ganelson/inform-evolution/proposals/0015-world-model-enforcement.md

 practical result is we can have `if R is in R` being true.
 There is a tenuous argument for this, but it seems more likely to surprise authors than not to.
 (Is Europe in Europe?
 I think I would say not.)

+If a region contains a door or backdrop, it sometimes does not contain component parts of that door or backdrop, or their further contents.

 It was impossible to change the region of a room with `now` (though it was possible to remove regions from other regions, in some cases).
 Whether this is